-Accommodations and Supportive Measures against Interpersonal Violence
+Accommodations and Protective or Supportive Measures against Interpersonal Violence

-Whether or not a report is made to law enforcement or the victim wishes to pursue any formal action through CSU, if a report of an incident of sexual assault, domestic violence, dating violence, or stalking is received, CSU is committed to providing a safe learning and working environment.
+Whether or not a report is made to law enforcement or the victim wishes to pursue any formal action through CSU, if a report of an incident of sexual harassment, sexual assault, domestic violence, dating violence, or stalking is received, CSU is committed to providing a safe learning and working environment.

 CSU prohibits interpersonal violence and has strong policies and procedures for responding to these incidents.